Visual Branding (Logos), Publications (Brochures / Corporate Annual Reports), Websites for NYC Startups

 For any company to succeed, it must establish its own, unique brand (an identifying personality) that is burnt into the mind of its audience.
 A logo (a graphic or symbolic representation) can accomplish this function by presenting a face for the viewer to see—a visual identity.
 A logo also differentiates one company from another, becoming quite valuable if used consistently in advertising, print collateral, websites, and broadcast media.

 Graphic designers who work at corporations create a wide array of materials.
-Style manuals help coordinate how a corporate identity is applied to various communications from the annual report and websites, to business cards, advertising layouts, and environmental signage.
+Style manuals help coordinate how a corporate identity is applied to various communications from the annual report and website to business cards, advertising layouts, and environmental signage.
 The goal is to create a comfort zone for the general public by consistently presenting a familiar, instantly recognizable face.

 Package Design

 Package design must function three-dimensionally and often utilizes texture as well as text and image.
-Industrial packaging is a major field, but it’s the consumer category that holds the most presence for industry, including food and beverages, cosmetics, household products, pharmaceuticals, and smaller groups.
+Industrial packaging is a major field, but it’s the consumer category that holds the most presence in the industry, including food and beverages, cosmetics, household products, pharmaceuticals, and smaller groups.
 Decisions about size and shape are often impacted by government regulations, and decisions about the overall personality and approach are often determined based on focus groups and consumer feedback.

 Publication Design

-Now that most publications have both a print and online presence, designers have to consider how their designs will function in both platforms.
+Now that most publications have both a print and online presence, designers must consider how their designs will function on both platforms.
 A particular printed font may not work well online, or a sequence of images in print may not present themselves in the same way on the screen.
 Do you design for print and adapt it for the Web or vice versa?
 Or do you design with both formats in mind from the beginning?
 These decisions challenge publication designers every day.
 As online technology advances, such design decisions become not only more complex but also more important for the publication.

 Book Design